 AMP Capital is proud of the beautiful restoration of Hinchcliff House as one of Sydney's earliest wool stores and places of commerce in Circular Quay.
 This restoration was a lynchpin in the re-development of Quay Quarter Sydney, and was undertaken by Carter Williamson Architects with construction and restoration works by Richard Crookes Constructions and their many subcontractors, including expert stonemasons.

-When the restoration works were complete, the building was handed over to the tenant in 2020, and it is now being fitted out to become a new dining and entertainment venue for Sydney, set to open in 2021.
+When the restoration works were complete, the building was handed over to the tenant in 2020, and it is now being fitted out to become a new dining and entertainment venue for Sydney, now open.
 It is an important project legacy to ensure that this beautiful building will be "given back" for the people of Sydney to experience.

 Sydney Open 2020